fraym/crud-nodejs/README.md

 ### Get a single data element

 The name of `YourCrudType` has to equal your type name in your schema (also in casing).
-The `id` has to match the id of the data that you want to delete.
+The `id` has to match the id of the data that you want to get.

 ```typescript
 const data = await client.getData("tenantId", "YourCrudType", "id");